These 29 Fictional Characters Encourage Us All to Embrace Our Femme Selves

 It ain’t easy being femme.
 Most femme and queer men in America grow up in a culture that idealizes hyper-masculine athletes, cowboys and war heroes.
 But some of us just want to live lives filled with beauty and acceptance, free from all that macho, misogynist, heteronormative bullshit.
 That’s why we appreciate having a history of fictional femme characters in TV, literature and film to help provide a view into how to live out loud.

-As part of Hornet‘s own #MyFemmeSelf campaign, we’ve decided to take a look back at some of the most famous femme characters of pop culture.
+We’ve decided to take a look back at some of the most famous femme characters of pop culture.
 These 30 queer men overcame society’s burdens and were unapologetically themselves, inspiring countless queer men’s imaginations and values in the process.

 These 30 fictional femme characters changed history — and us in the process: